opensearch-project/documentation-website/_search-plugins/search-relevance/rerank-by-field-cross-encoder.md

 ## Step 3: Ingest documents into an index

-Create an index and ingest sample documents containing facts about the New York City boroughs into it:
+Create an index and ingest sample documents containing facts about the New York City boroughs:

 ```json
 POST /nyc_areas/_bulk